Jayakanthan: Biography

+A musical tribute to Jayakanthan was released by Bava Chelladurai, Bharathi Baskar and Jeyamohan on 24 April 2023 as part of Jayakanthan's birthday celebration.
+Composer Raleigh Rajan selected three of Jayakanthan's poems and created the musical tribute sung by Sathyaprakash.

 Personal life, influences and political views

-Jayakanthan was married to his cousin.
-The couple had two daughters and a son.
+Jayakanthan was married to his cousin Gnanambikai, who worked as a primary school teacher.
+The couple had two daughters and a son - J Kadambari, J Jayasimhan, and J Deepalakshmi.
 Born in a family that had a lot of political activists, Jayakanthan became interested in politics at a young age.
 He became a strong supporter of the CPI ever since joining the party in the 1950s.
 He was coaxed to join politics by K. Baladhandayutham of the CPI.
 While he stood up against the Dravida Munnetra Kazhagam and its leaders for a majority of his lifetime, he supported the CPI leaders for "Nehruvian socialism" and had a great admiration Indira Gandhi.
 He quit the CPI, and later joined the Tamil Desiyak Katchi, founded by E. V. K. Sampath, before joining the Indian National Congress.

-He remarked the Liberation Tigers of Tamil Eelam as a "fascist" organisation.
+Despite his name recognition and popularity as a superb Tamil author in multiple genres, Jayakanthan's entry into electoral politics was a flop.
+He contested the 1977 Tamil Nadu Legislative Assembly election, as an Independent candidate in the Theagaraya Nagar constituency and could poll only 481 votes (0.64%).
+He had remarked the Liberation Tigers of Tamil Eelam as a "fascist" organisation.
+This extremist view of Jayakanthan is resented by Sri Lankan Tamils, and attribute it to his knowledge deficit on the history of Sri Lankan Tamils.

 Literary style and themes

 A majority of Jayakanthan's works revolve around the lives of underclass people like rickshaw-pullers, prostitutes and rag-pickers.
 In an interview, he said that during his initial days in Chennai he spent his life amidst such people.
 This prompted him to develop a liking towards them.